joemurphy1/garfieldpp-recombination/README.md

 Garfield++ is a toolkit for the detailed simulation of detectors which use gases or semi-conductors as sensitive medium.
 The main area of application is currently in micropattern gaseous detectors.

 Garfield++ shares functionality with [Garfield](http://cern.ch/garfield).
-The main differences are the more up-to-date treatment of electron transport in gases and the user interface, which is derived from ROOT.
+The main differences are the more up-to-date treatment of electron transport in gases, the inclusion of semiconductor detectors and the user interface, which is derived from ROOT.

 [More...](http://garfieldpp.web.cern.ch/garfieldpp/about)